Olive-Njoroge/Mastering-REACT/README.md

 - Use **JSX** to return UI
 - Pass and consume **props**

-It's a hands-on reference for learning how React components work together to build dynamic, reusable user interfaces.
+It serves as a hands-on reference for learning how React components work together to build dynamic, reusable user interfaces.
 ```